STChens/STM32MCU_CubeExamples/README.md

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide.

+# Note for this branch
 ## OEM-iROT for Nucleo-H7S3L8 board
-OEMiROT_BOOT and OEMiROT_Appli folders includes the OEMiROT example for Nucleo-H7S3L8 board.
+This branch provides oem-irot examples for Nucleo-H7S3L8 The example is made basing on STM32H7RS CubeFW package v1.1.0 OEMiROT_BOOT and OEMiROT_Appli folders includes the OEMiROT example for Nucleo-H7S3L8 board.
 The projects are modified basing on the OEMiROT example for STM32H7S8-DK board.

-# STM32H7S Examples
-This branch provides oem-irot examples for Nucleo-H7S3L8 The example is made basing on STM32H7RS CubeFW package v1.1.0